Daily Jobs › Team Management

 What’s great about a lot of workflow management software tools is that many of them will allow each individual user to set up personalized notifications.
 They’ll get to them on their terms, so they’re free from distraction but can keep tabs on the project.

-🧩 App Integration
+🧩 App integration

 Another top feature to look out for in workflow management systems is app integration.
 Whether it’s a time tracker, timesheet app, project management software, or a workflow management system, third-party app integration is becoming increasingly common.